L.A. MEDIA RESEARCH COUNCIL

 The Role of Social Media in Content Discovery

 This event, organized by the ARF’s LA Media Research Council, addressed issues of great importance to media researchers and their companies: How do today’s viewers discover video content and make viewing decisions, and how do they engage with their preferred content?
-View video and Key Takeaways.
+Access the video and the presentations.

 Best Practices in Media Studies – How Researchers Can Learn from Recent Political Polling Challenges